-The Authority came into effect on 1 December 2009 and hence the annual statistics in this bulletin begin in 2010 and cover the period 2010 to 2023 inclusive.
-Some data from prior to 2010 is referenced such as passenger journeys in order to give a historical perspective to data in recent
+The Authority came into effect on 1 December 2009 and hence the annual statistics in this bulletin begin in 2010 and cover the period 2010 to 2021 inclusive.
+Some data from prior to 2010 is referenced such as passenger journeys in order to give a historical perspective to data in recent years.

-The data provided in this bulletin is based on the public transport operators' periodic and annual returns.
-The figures used are intended to illustrate broad trends and some are approximations for a number of reasons.
-Reporting periods can differ slightly, and this can limit the precise accuracy.
-Rounding has also been used and this can affect overall percentages.
-Some prior year comparative amounts have been reclassified to be consistent with the current year.
-Other factors can affect year on year comparisons, most obviously the COVID pandemic, but also severe weather conditions, strikes or temporary amendments to routes.
+The data provided in this bulletin is based on the public transport operator's periodic and annual returns.
+The figures used are intended to illustrate broad trends and are not meant to be read as exact calculations.
+There can also be approximations for a number of reasons.
+Reporting periods could differ slightly due to calculation methods and this would limit the precise accuracy.
+Other factors could affect figures e.g. severe weather conditions, amendments to routes, et cetera.
+Rounding has also been used and this could affect overall percentages.
+It should also be noted that some prior year comparative amounts have been reclassified on a basis consistent with the current year.

 Individual routes and services may also change over time, which can impact on passenger and revenue reporting.
-For example, a small number of Bus Éireann services which previously were included in their stage carriage (rural) services a few years ago are now more appropriately included in one of their city services, and likewise Dublin Commuter has now been split with some services categorised as Stage Carriage "East".

-Where reference is made to Dublin Commuter bus services, these comprise of services operated by both Bus Éireann and Go-Ahead Ireland.
+For example a small number of Bus Éireann services which previously were included in their stage carriage services a few years ago are now more appropriately included in one of their city services, and likewise Dublin Commuter has now been split with some services categorised as Stage Carriage "East".
+Where reference is made to Dublin Commuter bus services, these comprise of services operated by both Bus Éireann and Go Ahead Ireland.
 Dublin Bus have also adjusted their services over the years with the approval of the Authority with more cross city and orbital services now.
 As such, passengers may be able to complete their journey by taking one trip where previously it may have required two trips.
-As with commuter bus services, where Dublin city bus services are mentioned, these incorporate services operated by both Dublin Bus and Go-Ahead Ireland.
+As with commuter bus services, where Dublin city bus services are mentioned, these incorporate services operated by both Dublin Bus and Go Ahead Ireland.

-Total PSO passenger journeys
+1 Total PSO passenger journeys